A Simple Guide To Trace Your Ancestors In Mauritius

 • The first step is to gather information about your family.
 Based on your last name, go to your region’s civil status office and ask for an officer to assist you in researching your family.
 Obviously, bring your birth certificate and national identity card with you.
 The officer will examine all records, including your father, grandfather, and great-grandfather, until no record is found.
 Make copies of each of these documents.

 • If you have not found any relevant information, please visit the National Archives for additional investigation.
 This technique is difficult and time-consuming, but it can be beneficial.
+You can also visit the CGMR database (see below), which contains numerous records of slaves and freedmen obtained by transcribing acts digitized at the national archives.

 How To Trace Your Indian Ancestors In Mauritius?